 In Teaching Community: a Pedagogy of Hope, bell hooks writes,

 Dominator culture has tried to keep us all afraid, to make us choose safety instead of risk, sameness instead of diversity.
 Moving through that fear, finding out what connects us, revelling in our differences; this is the process that brings us closer, that gives us a world of shared values, of meaningful community.

 Ordinarily, we would outline here a series of questions — points of departure — but we recognize our own inability to adequately map the terrain of this topic.
 Instead, we hope that you will do that mapping.
 HASTAC has adopted as its mission statement, “Difference is our operating system,” and we nod to this with our CFP here, fully aware that the best responses to our call — the ones from the bravest of outliers — are the ones we couldn’t possibly anticipate in advance.

 Importantly, this CFP is as much a call for writing as it is a call for listening.

-We will begin accepting submissions immediately.
+This is a rolling call.
 Articles should be 1,000 – 2,500 words and work in some way toward the purpose of this call.
 We also encourage multimedia experimentation.
-The deadline for first-round consideration is January 31, 2014; however, the call will remain open thereafter.
 To submit an article or multimodal response, visit Hybrid Pedagogy’s submissions page.
-Please direct questions to Chris Friend, Director of Hybrid Pedagogy, via email or Twitter.